Psychological health and safety change process

 Measurements of success could include the following approaches and metrics:

-• Participation – measure how many people take part in your action.
+• Participation – measure the number of people who take part in your action.

 • Behaviour changes – track the number of times participants do things differently.
 Give specific direction in advance.
 What behaviour change are you looking for?
 How do participants or their leaders report this action?

 • Absenteeism – track the number of days off in the months before and after implementing the action.
 Look for changes in trends.
-Look for ways to maintain confidentiality while tracking absence.
+Ensure you can maintain confidentiality while tracking absence.

 • Complaints, conflicts or grievances – track the number reported in the months before and after the action.

-• Awareness – survey employees to determine the level of awareness about your action or the intended outcomes.
+• Awareness – survey employees to determine their level of awareness about your action and the intended outcomes.

-• Participant perception – ask specific questions about the experience with the action.
+• Participant perception – ask specific questions about their experience with the action.

 • Supervisor perception – survey supervisors about changes resulting from this action.